 (3) If the use of water is approved under subregulation (2)(e), the person testing the consumer’s gas installation must ensure that the water is thoroughly removed from the installation before it is commissioned.

 [27.
-Repealed in Gazette 21 Apr 2006 p.
+Deleted in Gazette 21 Apr 2006 p.
 1576.]

 28. Obligations on completion of gasfitting work